publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch27/m__us_usc_t12_s2609.md

         (1) __In general__

-            In the case of each failure to submit a statement to a borrower as required under subsection (c) of this section, the Secretary shall assess to the lender or escrow servicer failing to submit the statement a civil penalty of $50 for each such failure, but the total amount imposed on such lender or escrow servicer for all such failures during any 12-month period referred to in subsection (b)  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
-Probably should be subsection “(c)”. </sup></sup>  of this section may not exceed $100,000.
+            In the case of each failure to submit a statement to a borrower as required under subsection (c), the Secretary shall assess to the lender or escrow servicer failing to submit the statement a civil penalty of $50 for each such failure, but the total amount imposed on such lender or escrow servicer for all such failures during any 12-month period referred to in subsection (b)  <sup>\[1\]</sup>  <sup><sup> 1 So in original.
+Probably should be subsection “(c)”. </sup></sup>  may not exceed $100,000.

         (2) __Intentional violations__